m21camby/AD_Neuroinflammation/scRNA_seq_packages.md

 `conos` - joint analysis of scRNA-seq datasets through inter-sample mapping **(mutual nearest-neighbor mapping)** and constructing a joint graph

-'MNN` - **mutual nearest neighbors method** for single-cell batch correction.
+`MNN` - **mutual nearest neighbors method** for single-cell batch correction.
 Assumptions: MNN exist between batches, batch is orthogonal to the biology.
 Cosine normalization, Euclidean distance, a pair-specific barch-correction vector as a vector difference between the expression profiles of the paired cells using selected genes of interest and hypervariable genes.

 ## Clustering